How to Create the Right Content at the Right Time

 At this point your prospect has researched their options, understands the costs, benefits, and drawbacks of each, and is ready to choose a solution.
 A content marketer’s job now is to create content that nudges them toward closing a deal with your company.

-For the sporting goods shop in our example, an effective decision-stage content offer would be a product description with a free demo offer.
+For the sporting goods shop in our example, an effective content offer for those in the decision-stage would be a product description with a free demo offer.
 Enhance the offer with a compelling call-to-action – “Demo this snowboard today!” – as a final enticement for prospects to convert into satisfied customers.

 Notice how the content offered at each stage of the buyer’s journey complement each other – a gear checklist, a product comparison, and a free demo offer – to lead prospects through the sales cycle.